Open-World Skill Discovery from Unsegmented Demonstrations: Experiments and Analysis

-$\bullet$ The short segments obtained through SBD method, are they more consistent at the semantic level, and can a better atomic skill policy be trained on these segments? \\ $\bullet$ Does using short videos segmented with new methods as skills perform better on long-horizon tasks? \\ $\bullet$ Which component of SBD is the most important?
+In our experiments, we answer the following questions:\\ $\bullet$ Are the short segments obtained through SBD more consistent semantically, and can a better goal-conditioned policy be trained on these segments? \\ $\bullet$ Do improvements in goal-conditioned policies enhance the ability of hierarchical agents? \\ $\bullet$ Which component of SBD is more important?